-Iliotibial band syndrome (ITBS) occurs when irritation causes pain at the outside part of the knee.
-The iliotibial band (ITB), often referred to as the “IT band” is a type of soft tissue that runs along the side of the thigh from the pelvis to the knee.
+Iliotibial band syndrome may be diagnosed when there is pain at the outside part of the knee.
+The iliotibial band, often referred to as the "IT band" is a type of soft tissue that runs along the side of the thigh from the pelvis to the knee.

 Symptoms of IT Band syndrome include: